 WHAT IS NRW?

-NRW refers to the difference between the amount of water put into the water piped system and the amount of water billed to customers.
+Non-Revenue Water (NRW) refers to the difference between the amount of water put into the water piped system and the amount of water billed to customers.
 This difference is due to physical water losses, from burst and unrepaired pipes or from overflow at storage tanks, and commercial water losses, due to incorrect or lack of billing and unauthorised water consumption.
 NRW affects all water utilities but is particularly high in many utilities in the developing world.